Last updated on December 21st, 2022 at 12:11 pm

 Whether you live in Japan or are a visitor, December is a great time of year to experience unique Japanese Christmas traditions.
-If you’ve grown up celebrating Christmas in western countries, some of these customs may look a bit different to you.
-Christmas in Japan has more in common with Christmas in South Korea, where it evolved from a Christian observation into a more secular one.
+If you’ve grown up celebrating Christmas in Western countries, some of these customs may look a bit different to you.
+Christmas in Japan has more in common with Christmas in South Korea, which evolved from a Christian observation to a more secular one.

-Here’s what to know about popular activities during the Christmas season, as well as some special traditions to take part in on Christmas Eve.
+Keep reading this Remitly guide to learn about popular activities during the Christmas season, as well as some special traditions to take part in on Christmas Eve.

 Shintoism and Buddhism are the most common religions in Japan, with only 1.5% of the population identifying as Christian.
-But that doesn’t mean the Japanese don’t celebrate Christmas.
+But that doesn’t mean the Japanese don’t recognize Christmas.
+Rather people in Japan celebrate Christmas as a secular day rather than a religious holiday.

-There’s no such thing as a “traditional” Christmas in Japan, but the small population of Christians that live in the country have celebrated it for centuries.
+There’s no such thing as a “traditional” Japanese Christmas, but the small population of Christians that live in the country have celebrated it for centuries.
 In 1552, a missionary named Francis Xavier held the first recorded Christmas celebration in the country.
-He officiated a church service and then made donations to poor farmers in the area surrounding his mission.
+He officiated a church service and then donated to poor farmers in the area surrounding his mission.

 Under the Tokugawa Shogunate military government, which ruled from 1603 to 1868, Christianity was forbidden in Japan.
 Anyone practicing the religion could face crucifixion and other means of execution.